UBICenter/child-allowance/jb/research.md

 The Uganda SAGE found similar, though less statistically significant impacts by defining a poverty line with respect to consumption expenditure {cite}`Uganda_SAGE_final`.
 That said, the Lesotho CGP and Zimbabwe HSCT evaluations found no significant effects on any measure of poverty {cite}`Lesotho_CGP` {cite}`Zimbabwe_HSCT_final`.

-The findings of these studies are summarized in Table 2, which shows the percentage point (pp) reduction in measures of poverty driven by each of the programs.
+The findings of these studies are summarized in Table 2, which shows the percentage point (pp) reduction in measures of poverty driven by each of the programs alongside the baseline treatment mean.
 In its totality, the evidence indicates that cash transfers do reduce household poverty.

 Table 2: Evidence from sub-Saharan Africa: Cash transfers reduce poverty